scripting/a8c-FeedLand-Support/docs/index.md

 People subscribe to feeds, we squeeze news out of feeds, and shape it into products.

-People can add new feeds.
-There's a limit of 250 new feeds for each user.

-You can also subscribe to feeds other people have added.
-No limit there.
-Subscribe to as many as you like.
+You can easily subscribe to feeds other people have added.

 Everyone can see everything.
 Our lists and categories are there for everyone to use.

-A FeedLand community works together shaping news flows.
+A FeedLand community works together in the same way social media systems do, only we do it with feeds.

 ### The 250-feed limit

 There's a limit of 250 new feeds per user.

 A new feed is one that no one else is subscribed to.
 So if you're clicking a checkbox in someone else's feed list, that won't count against your 250 feed limit.

-At some point we will provide a way to purchase more subscriptions if you run up against the limit.

 ### Nothing is hidden